 </WuW>

 That's it!
 Easy to deploy, easy to use, and minimising interruption / workload for your customers!
-The Web Update Wizard can also do things like replacing in-use files, initiating a reboot etc..
+The Software Update Wizard can also do things like replacing in-use files, initiating a reboot etc..
 Please see the Keywords Reference page for more information on all the available options and the Additional Example Script page for more sample scripts.